What on earth is an Academic Athlete?

 Being proactive about managing others’ expectations is an essential contribution to developing a culture that allows you to schedule (and protect) time for productivity.

-Saying “no” is another skill that many of us do not learn in our training, yet it becomes crucial as our careers develop.
+Saying “no” is another skill that many of us do not learn in our training or in medical school, yet it becomes crucial as our careers develop.
 The time spent on committees or in administration should not detract from our ability to produce at a high level.

 Benchimol and Keijzer suggest this is one benefit of having a senior mentor: